acidburn0zzz/freebsd-ports-elementary/README.md

 # FreeBSD elementary OS development repo

-This is the [FreeBSD Ports](https://cgit.freebsd.org/ports/) collection in order to make this desktop environment usable.
+This is the [FreeBSD Ports](https://cgit.freebsd.org/ports/) collection in order to run this desktop.

-It is not yet production ready, some features are not well supported.

-**/!\ Running the Pantheon desktop requires at least 13.1-RELEASE or higher (some components depend of `deskutils/xdg-desktop-portal`).**

 Repository contains several branches: